 For many walk, of whom I often told you, and now tell you even weeping, that they are enemies of the cross of Christ,Philippians 3:18(NASB)

-We are called to a heavenly walk of holy watchfulness, that is pleasing to the Lord and honours His name.
-However, the sinner that rejects His offer of salvation, or the worldly-minded Christian, that chooses to engage in a carnal lifestyle, live as enemies of the cross of Christ, to their own disadvantage and determent.
+We are called to a heavenly walk of holy watchfulness that is pleasing to the Lord and honours His name.
+However, the sinner that rejects His offer of salvation, or the worldly-minded Christian that chooses to engage in a carnal lifestyle, live as enemies of the Cross of Christ, to their own disadvantage and detriment.

-Indeed, Paul grieved for those that had reverted from the freedom of living by grace, to the slavery of living under the law, and he wept about them- calling them, enemies of the cross of Christ.
+Indeed, Paul grieved for those that had reverted from the freedom of living by grace, back to the slavery of living under the law, and in his distress he wept about them, calling them, "enemies of the cross of Christ."

-During His earthly walk, Jesus reminded His followers, that either we are for Him or we are against Him.
-ALL unbelievers are against Christ, but sadly, there are some Christians, who do not walk in spirit and truth, and who try to live according to their own righteousness, who are against Christ - and Paul labelled these people as: as enemies of the cross of Christ.
+During His earthly walk, Jesus reminded His followers that either we are for Him or we are against Him.
+ALL unbelievers are against Christ.
+All unbelievers are at enmity with God, but sadly there are some Christians who do not walk in spirit and truth, and who try to live according to their own righteousness, who are also against Christ - and Paul labelled these people as, "enemies of the cross of Christ."

-Paul knew that during our earthly walk every believer is being progressively sanctified - as long as we are walking in spirit and truth, abiding in Christ, submitted to the Spirit of God and learning to grow in grace, through the chastening work of God, in our lives.
+While every believer is positionally sanctified, Paul knew that during our earthly walk, every believer is in a process of progressive sanctification - which occurs when we are walking in spirit and truth, abiding in Christ, submitted to the Spirit of God, and learning to grow in grace, through the chastening work of God in our lives.

-However, when fleshly pursuits impinge on our walk of faith, and works of the Law are substituted for a life of trust, the shocking truth.. is that we find ourselves out of fellowship with the Lord, and labelled as enemies of the One Who bought us with His own blood.
+However, when fleshly pursuits impinge on our walk of faith, when our will rather that God's will is the focus of our life, or works of the Law are substituted for a life of trust, the shocking truth is that we find ourselves out of fellowship with the Lord, and labelled as enemies of the One Who bought us with His own blood.

-As children of God we should follow the shining example of Paul, the apostle to the gentiles, whose increasingly passionate desire was to know Christ and to be found in Him - for His praise and glory.
+As children of God, we should be aware that when we go against God's will or resist the Spirit's guidance in our lives, we become enemies of the Cross.
+Jesus Himself is the shining example of a man that was ready to say in every instance - THY will not mine be done, and Paul the apostle to the Gentiles, demonstrated a passionate desire to know Christ and to be found in Him - for His praise and glory.